 - Employers are responsible for completing reports to represent the four stages of an investigation: preliminary investigation, interim corrective actions, full investigation, and full corrective actions.

-- Following an incident or near miss (an incident that almost happened), a WorksafeBC investigation may be conducted to identify the causes and explore other related factors.
+- Following an incident or near miss (an incident that almost happened), a WorkSafeBC investigation may be conducted to identify the cause and explore other related factors.